 What is a single-family home?

-In the real estate world, there is a dizzying number of phrases to know and understand.
-This is especially true if you’re looking to buy a new home, since you’ll need to learn the terms used to describe different types of property and also become familiar with the financial details involved with taking out a mortgage.
+In the real estate world, there are a dizzying number of phrases to know and understand.
+This is especially true if you’re looking to buy a new home, since you’ll need to learn the terms used to describe different types of property.

-One term you may hear often is single-family home.
-It seems self-explanatory, but what is a single-family home exactly, and how is it different from other types of homes?
+One term you’ll hear often is single-family home.
+It seems self-explanatory, but what is a single-family home exactly?
+Do you have to have a family to live in one?
+How is it different from other types of homes, and what are the implications of buying one?
+Find out below.

 The government provides a broader definition.
-According to the U.S. Census Bureau, a single-family house is one that may be fully detached, semi-detached, a row house or a townhome.
-However, for a dwelling that’s attached to other homes to be considered a single-family home, it “must be separated from the adjacent unit by a ground-to-roof wall,” they note.
-Also, units that are attached in some way to another must not share heating or air-conditioning systems or utilities, nor have units located above or below.
+According to the U.S. Census Bureau, single-family homes may be “fully detached, semi-detached, row houses and townhouses.”
+However, for a dwelling that’s attached to other homes to be considered a single-family home, it “must be separated from the adjacent unit by a ground-to-roof wall.”
+Also, units that are attached in some way must not share heating or air-conditioning systems or utilities, nor have other units located above or below.

 You may be wondering if a single property that hosts multiple units can be considered a single-family home.
-An example might be a structure on a single lot that has a primary residence downstairs and two small apartments upstairs.
+An example might be a structure on a single lot that has a primary residence downstairs and a small apartment upstairs.

-A single-family home cannot have multiple units, says Ross, because it doesn’t meet the characteristics of housing set by U.S. government agencies.
-A home with multiple units would share interior walls, and each would presumably have their own kitchen and utilities.
+The answer is no: A single-family home cannot have multiple units, because it wouldn’t meet the characteristics of housing set by U.S. government agencies.
+A home with multiple units would share interior walls, and each would presumably have their own kitchen, bathroom(s) and utilities.

 Pros and cons of living in a single-family home